MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 - [iOS and iPadOS device settings to allow or restrict features](../configuration/device-restrictions-ios.md)
 ::: zone-end

-::: zone pivot="windows"
+::: zone pivot="all,windows"
 ## Windows

 Windows has different devices and cloud services that can be used for frontline workers.
 They're also used globally and in many industries.

-You can use physical Windows devices or use Windows 365 cloud PCs.
+You can use physical Windows devices or use Windows 365 Cloud PCs.

-**Windows 365 cloud PCs** are virtual machines that are hosted in the Windows 365 service, and are accessible from anywhere & from any device.
+**Windows 365 Cloud PCs** are virtual machines that are hosted in the Windows 365 service, and are accessible from anywhere & from any device.
 They include a Windows desktop experience and are associated with a user.
 Basically, end users have their own PC in the cloud.

-✔️ These devices are ideal for frontline workers that need a Windows desktop experience, but don't need a physical device.
+✔️ Windows 365 Cloud PCs are ideal for frontline workers that need a Windows desktop experience, but don't need a physical device.
 For example, a call center worker that needs access to a Windows desktop app.

 These devices enroll in Intune, and are managed like any other device, including configuration, apps, and updates.

-For more information on Windows 365 cloud PCs, and to get started, go to:
+For more information on Windows 365 Cloud PCs, and to get started, go to:

 - [Windows 365 Cloud PCs overview - Enterprise](/windows-365/enterprise/overview)
 - [Windows 365 Cloud PCs overview - Small & medium business](/windows-365/business/get-started-windows-365-business)